Francis John Clarence Westenra Plantagenet Hastings, 16th Earl of Huntingdon1

 Maj.-Gen. Gerald Lloyd-Verney was born on 10 July 1900.2 He was the son of Sir Harry Lloyd-Verney and Lady Joan Elizabeth Mary Cuffe.1 He married Hon.
 Joyce Sybil Vivian Smith, daughter of Vivian Hugh Smith, 1st Baron Bicester and Lady Sybil Mary McDonnell, on 25 February 1926.1 He died on 3 April 1957 at age 56.2

-Maj.-Gen. Gerald Lloyd-Verney was baptised with the name of Harry George Lloyd-Verney.2 He was educated at Eton College, Eton, Berkshire, England.2 He held the office of Page of Honour to HM King George V between 1914 and 1917.2 He was decorated with the award of Companion, Distinguished Service Order (D.S.O.).1 He was decorated with the award of Member, Royal Victorian Order (M.V.O.) in 1937.2 He fought in the Second World War, where he was mentioned in despatches twice.1 On 1941 his name was legally changed to Gerald Lloyd-Verney by Deed Poll.2 He was commanding officer of the 2nd Battalion, Irish Guards, 1st Guards Brigade in Italy.2 He was commanding officer of the 6th Guards Tank Brigade and 7th Armoured Division in Normandy.2 He was decorated with the award of Companion, Distinguished Service Order (D.S.O.) in 1945.2 He was commanding officer of the 56th London Armoured Division between 1947 and 1948.2 He retired from the military in 1948, with the rank of Major-General, late of the Irish Guards.1 He was invested as a Officer, Most Venerable Order of the Hospital of St. John of Jerusalem (O.St.J.).2
+He was given the name of Harry George Lloyd-Verney at birth.2 He was educated at Eton College, Windsor, Berkshire, EnglandG.2 He held the office of Page of Honour to HM King George V between 1914 and 1917.2 He was awarded the Distinguished Service Order (D.S.O.)1 He was awarded the Member, Royal Victorian Order (M.V.O.) in 1937.2 He fought in the Second World War, where he was mentioned in despatches twice.1 In 1941 his name was legally changed to Gerald Lloyd-Verney by Deed Poll.2 He was commanding officer of the 2nd Battalion, Irish Guards, 1st Guards Brigade in Italy.2 He was commanding officer of the 6th Guards Tank Brigade and 7th Armoured Division in Normandy.2 He was awarded the Distinguished Service Order (D.S.O.) in 1945.2 He was commanding officer of the 56th London Armoured Division between 1947 and 1948.2 He retired from the military in 1948, with the rank of Major-General, late of the Irish Guards.1 He was appointed Officer, Most Venerable Order of the Hospital of St. John of Jerusalem (O.St.J.)2

 Children of Maj.-Gen. Gerald Lloyd-Verney and Hon.
 Joyce Sybil Vivian Smith